ABOUT OUR REVIEWER FINDING SERVICE

 If you love the concept of NetGalley but can’t afford their prices or want more control over your listing, then you’ve come to the right place!
 We have a reader group of over 6,000 readers who love to read and review!

 Before we tell you about them, though, we want to tell you about what we offer and what our service does and does not entail.

 Our service DOES include:

-- A post made to our group offering your book free for review.
+- A post made to our group offering your book free with hopes of a review.
 We do not require them to review.
 Reviewing is optional to stay in compliance with Amazon TOS.

 Important Note on Amazon’s Terms of Service: “Book authors and publishers may continue to provide free or discounted copies of their books to readers, as long as the author or publisher does not require a review in exchange or attempt to influence the review.”
 Source